 Honey Bee and Varroa Mite Seasonal Development

-Honey bees and their Varroa mite parasites cycle through four temporal phases.
+Honey bees and the parasitic Varroa mite cycle through four temporal phases.
 In some locations, there is one cycle per year and, in other locations, more than one cycle.
 The phases are:

 - " Dormant

 - " Population Increase

 - " Population Peak

 - " Population Decrease